 Small businesses and entrepreneurs don’t have to look to Salesforce for a full range of features.
-Scalable options like Keap or Freshworks offer excellent add-ons to expand their use and take on new business demands.
+Instead, scalable options like Keap or Freshworks offer excellent add-ons to expand their use and take on new business demands.

 The costs of marketing and sales efforts can be hard to justify because the returns can be vague or slow to appear.
-As a small business owner, it’s understandable to be budget-conscious, especially when adopting new technology with unclear benefits.
+But, as a small business owner, it’s understandable to be budget-conscious, especially when adopting new technology with unclear benefits.

 Beginner software that doesn’t take much time to learn is usually a cost-effective solution for small businesses.

-An excellent option to get started is Agile CRM, a fairly robust sales, and marketing engine that starts at $8.99/month.
-For even more control and communication automation from prospecting to purchase, Keap Lite offers invoicing and additional business communication automation.
-These are just some of the many services you can start using for under $100/month.
+An excellent option to get started is Agile CRM, a fairly robust sales and marketing engine that starts at $8.99/month.
+For even more control and communication automation from prospecting to purchase, Keap Pro offers invoicing and additional business communication automation.
+These are just some of the many services you can start using for around $159/month.

 When you’re just getting started, a traditional CRM may not be the best use of your money.
-Even if it’s free, sales automation software with added features that take up space and training time can be a waste.
+Even if it’s free, sales automation software with added features that take up space and training time can be wasted.

-Focus on what you need to accomplish and get the solution that will save you time and money.
-If contact management isn’t the issue, but you have problems with lead generation, the free version of Leadfeeder can focus on pulling leads from website traffic.
+Focus on what you need to accomplish and get the solution to save you time and money.
+For example, if contact management isn’t the issue, but you have problems with lead generation, the free version of Leadfeeder can focus on pulling leads from website traffic.
 For email campaigns, Sendinblue and ConvertKit have free versions for basic functionality.

-There are plenty of ways to get great value out of free and low-cost sales automation CRM platforms and more.
+There are many ways to get great value out of free and low-cost sales automation CRM platforms and more.
 In many cases, if you save money with a limited feature set, you also save time trying to understand it.

 The more scalable, feature-heavy, and expensive something is, the more integrations it will offer.
-This is an important consideration in building a seamless system with communication between its many parts.
+This consideration is vital in building a seamless system with communication between its many parts.
 The more services you can integrate into one system, the more it will run itself.

-CRM services are focusing more on integrations, with many supporting hundreds or even thousands of add-ons.
-If you’re currently using an email service provider, advertising platform, or customer support feature like chatbots, make sure you choose a CRM that will work with them.
-When talking with your salesperson, try to see how your current software performs in a demo.
+CRM services focus more on integrations, with many supporting hundreds or even thousands of add-ons.
+If you’re currently using an email service provider, advertising platform, or customer support feature like chatbots, choose a CRM that will work with them.
+Then, when talking with your salesperson, try to see how your current software performs in a demo.

-If you use web apps, a good way to connect them is through Zapier.
+If you use web apps, an excellent way to connect them is through Zapier.
 Many CRMs boast their Zapier integrations to create workflows from one service to the next.